All Episodes

 No, clearly they were writing their own different book on how to do things, on how to pay informants just to provide a false layer of credibility to a document that they knew to be false in the Steele dossier.

-This is this is just shocking.
+This is just shocking.

-And well, and and Steele didn't do it.
+Well, and Steele Didn't do it.

-Like they knew explicitly that Steele could not corroborate in early October.
+Like, they knew explicitly that Steele could not corroborate in early October.

-FISA goes ahead in October on October 21st.
+FISA goes ahead on October 21st.

 It's amazing.

-It's amazing in a terrible way, because as we now know, which we found out during our investigation, but weren't able to talk about for some time.
+It's amazing in a terrible way because, as we now know, which we found out during our investigation, but weren't able to talk about for some time, the Steele dossier is in every FISA application involving Carter Page, all four.

 The whole thing.